Volunteer Project Guidelines

 - If there is already an established relationship with a community partner, please connect with Tommies Together Volunteer Center before continuing.

-- Clubs can also request to add a new community partner to the approved list.
+- Clubs can also request to add a new community partner to the approved list by sending a request to the Tommie Together Volunter Center.

 2. Connect with community partner to identify possible volunteer projects